What is a Product Backlog?

 Creating a product backlog is not done in a vacuum.
 It is created seeking input and feedback from customers, designers and the development team to enhance everyone’s workload and the product delivery.

-Product Backlog is derived from the roadmap and its requirements document.
+Scrum Product Backlog is derived from the product roadmap and its requirements document.
 As the most important items are prioritized in PBL, development teams is very well aware of the items that is required to be delivered first.

 Product Backlog serves as the connection between the product owner and the development team.
 Product Backlog is ever evolving.
 It needs to be updated on a regular basis as the work progresses to keep pace with the product development life cycle.